-There are no emergencies at WVU at this time.
+There are no emergencies at West Virginia University at this time.

 There is a new option to sign up from your phone by texting.
-You can text 79516 with the letters WVUAlert and automatically register your phone to receive a text alert.
+You can text 79516 with the letters WVUAlert and automatically register your phone to receive a text alert if you are a faculty or staff member.
+Students will automatically

 If you need to update your information you can sign into e2Campus.